No Respect – No Lean

 Do you respect people/humanity enough to not use chemicals or materials or processes that can damage their health, the environment?
 Do you have respect enough to ensure that your products are always safe, that you have a way of recycling what you make and ensure it doesn't go to landfill or harm the waterways or the land?

 I could go on with many more examples and questions but I'm sure by now you get the idea.
 When companies say they focus on respect for the individual it makes me a little sad, as they miss so much by thinking bigger.
-Still this is far better than a manager I used to work for who explained that until proven otherwise he regarded everyone as an idiot, hardly surprising that he didn't last long in the role.

 If you cannot provide the respect you cannot have lean.